giancarlo-sanchez/my-sneakers/README.md

 # My-Sneakers: Online Shopping App
 By [Giancarlo Sanchez](https://github.com/giancarlo-sanchez)

-React-Redux Project, shop rare sneakers online for men.
+React-Redux full stack Project, shop rare sneakers online for men.

+## Backend

 ## App Tour
  When using the app you will start at the HomePage